Projections#

 How to choose an appropriate projected coordinate system#

 To change the CRS of your data and project, follow the steps explained below.
 The default CRS/EPSG code of every QGIS project is the World Geodetic System 84 (EPSG: 4326).
-This CRS is optimized for world maps.
-So not perfect for most applications, because we mostly use maps for small areas.
+This CRS is optimized for world maps and therefore is not ideal for most humanitarian application, as we need region-specific projections, that provide the least distortion on the scale we wish to represent.

 Tip